matthew-cheney/vocab-farming/README.md

     "body": "\nWhen Dorothy was left alone she began to feel hungry...."
 }

+Once everything is set up, run the program with the following command:

+python3 Tester.py <directory> <language_code>

+Currently, the only supported language codes are definitions, ru (Russian), and es (Spanish).

 ## Google Translate API
 In order to use language codes other than 'definitions', you must set up a project with the Google Translate API.
 They currently offer a free tier of 500,000 characters per month.